How to Prevent Running Injuries

 Running causes microscopic tears in your muscles.
 These tears will make you stronger as long as you give your body an opportunity to rest in order for it to rebuild the muscles.
 Therefore, it is crucial to add rest days into your training schedule.
 In terms of injury prevention, a rest day may involve not exercising at all, or incorporating light activities into your day to enhance recovery.
 Either way, you should not be running on these days.
 Additionally, prioritising your sleep will also allow your body to fully recover.

-The aim of strength training is to increase muscle strength and reduce the onset of fatigue.
+When running you generate a force of approximately 2.5 to 3 times your body weight through your legs.
+The aim of strength training is to increase muscle strength and reduce the onset of fatigue, to sufficiently cope with the force load of running.
 Lifting weights, plyometrics and hill running are all forms of strength training.
 It provides a good opportunity to work on creating balance and strengthening weaker parts of your body.
-Your core and glutes benefit your balance and stability the most, so it is particularly important to focus on these areas.
+Your core, glutes and calves benefit your balance and stability the most, so it is particularly important to focus on these areas.
 Don’t forget to also address smaller muscles, too, like the ones in your feet!

 8. Change Up Terrain